-If you can relate and have shied away from wearing long cardigans, it’s time to take a second look.
-Here are a few reasons to love them, and some tips on how to wear long cardigans without looking sloppy.
+If you’ve shied away from wearing long cardigans for this very reason, it’s time to take a second look.
+Here are 5 reasons to love long cardigans and tips on how to wear them without looking sloppy.

 Reasons to Love Long Cardigans…